EricABradshaw/SeniorCapstone_Team8/README.md

 ### Start the web app locally

-Finally, to start the web server:
+Finally, to start the web server on your local machine:
 ```
 npm run all
 ```